mavlink/mavros/README.md

     catkin_make_isolated --install-space $ROSINSTALL --install -DCMAKE_BUILD_TYPE=Release

 $ROSINSTALL must be writable for user or you can add `sudo -s` to last command.
-Or you could build debian package by pulling right bloom branch from [mavlink-gbp-release][7] (common naming: `debian/<rosdistro>/<osdistro>/<package>`) using `dh binary`.
+Or you could build debian package by pulling right bloom branch from [mavlink-gbp-release][mlgbp] (common naming: `debian/<rosdistro>/<osdistro>/<package>`) using `dh binary`.